Student Agenda

 School Cash Online

 We use this online platform as our preferred method of payment for school-related fees.
 Parent are encourage to sign up for an account and pay for school fees such as gym uniform, tickets to school events, etc. To ensure accuracy of our records, all student receipts will be cross referenced with the school generated manifest.
-Only students on the manifest will be permitted to attend prepaid events, participate in nonuniform days etc.
+Only students on the manifest will be permitted to attend prepaid events, participate in non uniform days etc.

 Extra-curricular Activities